-Join Garrick Chow for an in-depth discussion in this video Converting single files, part of Up and Running with iTunes 12.
+Join Garrick Chow for an in-depth discussion in this video Converting single files, part of Learning iTunes 12.

 - Occasionally you may need to convert…an audio file from one format to another.…For example, if you ripped an uncompressed…AIF version of a song from a CD,…that file is probably too large to send…attached to an e-mail to a friend.…So you may want to convert it to an AAC or MP3 file.…We saw at the beginning of this chapter…that you can go to Preferences and General,…and then click Import Settings to select the encoder you…want to apply to the music you take off your CDs.…Now these settings also apply to individual tracks…in your library that you may want to convert.…